September 21, 2022

 The route out of Lezama took us past more churches, a honeybee farm, and lots of dirt roads that ascended the mountains above Bilbao.
 We didn’t have to summit Mt.
 Avril, but our route took us immediately adjacent to its peak in a giant park that overlooked the city.

-I had no choice but to stop and tape it up in the park, and I searched for a bench sit down on so I could remove my shoes and pull out my first aid kit.
-So far on this Camino journey, I’ve been pretty luck with blisters.
-I’ve seen so many pilgrims whose feet are just destroyed.
+I had no choice but to stop and tape it up in the park, so I searched for a bench to sit on, where I could remove my shoes and access my first aid kit.
+So far on this Camino journey, I’ve been pretty lucky with blisters.
+I’ve seen so many pilgrims whose feet are severely damaged.

-Unfortunately, my impatience on finishing the climb before treating my feet meant I’d I waited too long to deal with this particular hots pot.
-A small blister had already developed.
+Unfortunately, my impatience on finishing the climb up Mt.
+Avril before treating my feet meant I waited too long to deal with this particular hot spot.
+It had transitioned into a small blister already.
 Dammit!
-I knew I’d be feeling that for days.
+I’d be feeling that for days.

-The newly-formed blister was about the size of a dime, and it was directly on the ball of my foot where I’d feel it with every step.
-The best I could do in that moment was just tape it up so it didn’t get worse as I walked through Bilbao.
+The newly formed blister was about the size of a dime, and it was directly on the ball of my foot where I was sure to feel it with every step.
+The best I could do in that moment was tape it up so it didn’t get worse as I walked through Bilbao.

 Views of Bilbao from Mt.
 Avril Park

-My knee continued to be a major problem for the steep descent down to Bilbao’s Casco Viejo (old city).
-Pressure was building behind my patella and every step was becoming more and more painful.
-And just when I thought I would’t be able to handle it anymore, my knee popped one final time and the pain subsided.
+My knee continued to be a significant problem for the steep descent down to Bilbao’s Casco Viejo (old city).
+Pressure was building behind my patella, and every step was becoming increasingly painful.
+And just when I thought I wouldn’t be able to handle it anymore, my knee popped one final time, and the pain subsided.

 Uh oh.
 Was that a good thing or a bad thing??
 I figured it could go either way.

-It could be like when your elbow locks up a bit and you have to flex it a few times before it pops and then the pain and pressure disappears.
-Or it could be one of the ligaments being so strained that it finally tore, leading to a whole host of new issues.
+It might be similar to when your elbow locks up a bit and you have to flex it a few times before it pops, and then the pain and pressure disappear.
+Or it could mean one of the ligaments was so strained that it finally tore, leading to a whole host of new issues.
 Only time (or a visit to the orthopedist) would tell, I guessed.
-Until then, I’d just keep walking.
+Until then, I’d keep walking.

-I refocused my sights on the old city and the stunning views of the Basilica de Nuestra Señora of Begoña that sprawled out in front of me.
-This cathedral was undoubtedly the most spectacular one I’d seen since I’d come to Spain.
+I refocused my sights on the old city and the stunning views of the Basilica de Nuestra Señora de Begoña that sprawled out before me.
+This cathedral was undoubtedly one of the most spectacular churches I’d seen since coming to Spain.

 Cathedral in Bilbao’s Old City

 Charles, Renato, and I agreed we had to stop and go inside and visit this one.
 And what a treat it was!
 The inside was just as magnificently beautiful as its exterior.
-I’d definitely put it in my top five favorite churches or cathedrals I’d visited in my lifetime.
+I’d definitely put it in my top five favorite churches or cathedrals I’d visited in on any Camino route.

 Inside the cathedral